Transport

 The Opal card

-You can also use American Express, Mastercard, Visa credit or debit cards or a linked device (phone) to make contactless payments.
+You can also use American Express, Mastercard, and Visa credit or debit cards, or a linked device (phone) to make contactless payments.
 Bank cards are charged adult fares.
 If you use the same card throughout the week, you receive the same discounts as an Opal card.
 Find out more about the Opal card and fees.

 Can I get a concession Opal card?